AlacrisIO/legicash-facts/README.md

 ### Open Source Community

-If you'd like to contribute to the Legicash codebase, please submit a Gitlab merge request, and note the following.
+If you'd like to contribute to the LegiLogic and Alacris codebases, please submit a Gitlab merge request, and note the following.

 ### Coding Style